-What industries might your ideal client work in and is there a particular size company you are most comfortable working with?
+Which industries might your ideal client work in and is there a particular size company you are most comfortable working with?
 Perhaps you’d like to focus on smaller, locally-owned businesses or larger, international ones.
 Company values may also be important to you.
 Are there types of organizations you would be opposed to working with or ones that you would be particularly excited to work with based on their values?
 Make a list of these preferred characteristics and why they fit with your business model.

 Think about what problems you can help solve

-Next, list out all of the potential problems these businesses might have and how your services can help.
+List all of the potential problems these businesses might have and how your services can help.
 Write down the products or services your hypothetical client specializes in and the places in their supply chain where you might be able to step in and add value.

 2. Review Past and Present Clients